• Skip to primary navigation

 La Fortuna Pub

-This pub in La Fortuna was a nice surprise for us and it’s now one of our places we always visit when in La Fortuna.
-The food is excellent, they have a variety of craft beers (the owner is planning on producing his own) and they also have live music.
+This pub in La Fortuna is one of our places to eat and drink.
+The food is excellent, they have a variety of craft beers and they also have live music and games.

 Apotecario